Humpty Promotes

 end

-the binary in a shell, then spool any output to the screen.
-Any
+execute the binary in a shell, then spool any output to the

-shell errors will normally show by the spooling.
-If all goes
+screen.
+Any shell errors will normally show by the spooling.
+If

 That's It !